Vocational education in Lao PDR (VELA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Lao Ministry of Education and Sport; Lao Ministry of Labour and Social Welfare
+Lead executing agency: Lao Ministry of Education and Sport; Lao National Chamber of Commerce and Industry

 The project has been an important driver for the development of the regulatory framework.
-TVET Development Plan 2016-2020 and implementing regulations for both IVET and DCT were developed with assistance of the project.
-Support was also given to the development of regulatory documents for the National Training Fund (NTF) and the National Qualification Framework (NQF).
+The TVET Development Plan 2016-2020 and implementing regulations for both DCT and Integrated Vocational Education and Training (IVET) were developed with assistance of the project.
+Support was also given to the development of a concept and an implementation manual for establishing a National Qualification Framework (NQF).